 (Edit: here’s a live demo (for TOR) — also for GSW, HOU, SAS and NYK)

+Shot charts for the 2 teams in last year’s NBA Finals.
 As you can see, it’s really quite straightforward to plot spatial data using Plotly.
 What’s more, between Plotly Express and Plotly, you have a range of options that are sure to meet your requirements, whether they be quick & dirty data exploration, or in-depth, customised visualisations for your client.

 Try it out for yourself, I’ve plotted the Finals’ teams, but you can have a look at your own teams in the repo.
 I include data for all the teams in it.
 I think you’ll be impressed by how easy Plotly makes visualisation, while being incredibly powerful and flexible.